evillgenius75/k8s_appdev_adv/3_Custom_Monitoring/3_1_Kubernetes_Metrics_architecture.md

 The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
 The resource determines the behavior of the controller.
 The controller periodically adjusts the number of replicas in a replication controller or deployment to match the observed average CPU utilization to the target specified by user.

-## Lab 3.1 Implement an autoscale based on CPU metric
+## Lab 3.1 Implement an autoscale based on an external metric

 Validate your metrics server is accessable by running:
 ```console